DevExpress-Examples/XAF_Security_E4908/Benchmarks/README.md

   <img src="https://raw.githubusercontent.com/DevExpress-Examples/XAF_Security_E4908/master/Benchmarks/images/ClassDiagram.png"  />
 </p>

-### Security Users and Permissions
+### Users and Permissions

-To create and load these objects, this benchmark uses the following data access rules:
+Our project creates and loads data objects according to the following data access rules:

-1. a user can access only the Contacts that have the same Department as the current user;
+1. A user can access a Contact if their Departments match.
-2. a user can access the Tasks only if its Contacts collection contains a user from the same Department or if the AssignedTo Contact is from the same Department
+2. A user can access a Task in two cases: a user from the same department is specified in the AssignedTo field, or such a user exists in the task's Contacts collection.

-In code, these rules are implemented in the following manner.
+We use the following code to implement these rules.

-#### In Apps with No Security System
+#### In Apps without the Security System

 ```csharp
     Expression<Func<Contact, bool>> ContactsFilterPredicate(ICustomPermissionPolicyUser currentUser) =>